NibiruChain/py-sdk/docs/source/overview.rst

 -----------

 To interact with the chain, you will need to create an account.
-You can create a new account using the CLI command
+You can create a new account using the CLI command.

 .. code:: python